graphql/graphql.github.io/src/code/language-support/rust/server/graphql-http-rust.md

 ---
 name: graphql-http-rust
-description: A reference implementation of the HTTP-layer behavior defined by the GraphQL-over-HTTP specification for Rust — content negotiation, request parsing, response encoding, and status-code decision logic.
+description: An implementation of the HTTP-layer behavior defined by the GraphQL-over-HTTP specification for Rust — content negotiation, request parsing, response encoding, and status-code decision logic.
 github: miqui/graphql-http-rust
 tags:
   - tools-and-libraries